Sweet and Bitter: The Alternative Dinner Drinks

 Try these three bottles, chilled, before, during, after, or instead of, dinner.

 Best either at the start of a meal or saved for its end, there’s the enticingly bitter side of the drinks world.
-Amar is a liqueur made of neutral spirits flavored by bitter things like artichoke, quinine (the tree-bark extract that gives tonic water its unique flavor)‚ rhubarb, or bitter orange, before being rounded up with a medley of herbs and spices, which each producer keeps highly secret and selects with health, physical, and spiritual purposes in mind.
-An amaro’s color provides a general clue to when you’ll enjoy it the most: light red or orange — think Campari and Aperol — are lighter in flavor, and take well to mixers like soda water, making them a good appetite-inducers, while deep-colored pours — like Averna and Fernet — are intensely flavored and post-meal-minded.
+Amaro is a liqueur made of neutral spirits flavored by bitter things like artichoke, quinine (the tree-bark extract that gives tonic water its unique flavor)‚ rhubarb, or bitter orange, before being rounded up with a medley of herbs and spices, which each producer keeps highly secret and selects with health, physical, and spiritual purposes in mind.
+An amaro’s color provides a general clue to when you’ll enjoy it the most: light red or orange — think Campari and Aperol — are lighter in flavor, and take well to mixers like soda water, making them good appetite-inducers, while deep-colored pours — like Averna and Fernet — are intensely flavored and post-meal-minded.

 Amaro’s provenance, and heart, is Italy, but there are versions being made stateside now, to reflect this country’s generally lower tolerance for bitter than the Italians have.
 Whatever its flavor profile or country of birth, amaro is restorative, complicated — and higher in alcohol than its wine counterpart.